Cliff Burton: Career

 Burton's first recording with Metallica was the Megaforce demo.
 A demo tape the band had made prior to Burton's joining, No Life 'til Leather, managed to come into the hands of Jon Zazula, owner of Megaforce Records.
 The band relocated to Old Bridge, New Jersey, and quickly secured a recording contract with Zazula's label.
 Their debut album, Kill 'Em All, features Burton's showcase, "(Anesthesia) – Pulling Teeth", which displayed his use of effect pedals, such as a wah-wah pedal and Electro Harmonix Big Muff, which are not commonly used by bassists.

 Metallica's debut album, Kill 'Em All, was originally intended to inherit the name of one of their earlier demo releases (predating Burton's participation), which was Metal Up Your Ass, but the record company did not like the title and insisted on changing it.
 Burton said "We should just kill 'em all, man," which gave the band members an idea for the new title.
 The album was released on July 25, 1983, through Megaforce Records.

 The band's second studio album, Ride the Lightning, showcased the band's rapidly evolving musical growth.
 Burton's songwriting abilities were growing, and he received credit on six of the album's eight songs.
 Burton's playing style and use of effects is notably showcased on two tracks: the chromatic intro to "For Whom the Bell Tolls" (often mistaken as a guitar intro), and the "lead bass" on "The Call of Ktulu".

 The band's improving musicianship on Ride the Lightning caught the attention of major record labels.
 Metallica was signed to Elektra Records, and began working on their third album, Master of Puppets, which is considered by most critics to be a landmark album in heavy metal.
 Among the tracks featured in the album are the instrumental "Orion" (which features a prominent lead bass section) and the title track, which was Burton's favorite Metallica song.
 Master of Puppets was the band's commercial breakthrough release, and Burton's final album with Metallica.

 Burton's final performance was in Stockholm, Sweden, at the Solnahallen Arena on September 26, 1986, one day before his death.
-The final song he performed was "Fight Fire With Fire" according to setlist.fm and the cassette included in the deluxe box of Master of Puppets or "Blitzkrieg" according to the band's homepage.
+The final song the band performed with Burton was "Fight Fire with Fire".